-We built a cordwood warming hut at the Merrill School Forest that gradually morphed into a public school classroom along the way.
+We built a Cordwood Education Center (also called the Cordwood Warming Shelter) at the Merrill School Forest in Merrill, Wisconsin that gradually morphed into a public school classroom along the way.
 The goal was to create a natural building using materials from the surrounding woods for students to warm up in on their winter hikes.

 The result is a state code-approved, public school classroom that boldly demonstrates “best practice building” using sustainable methods.
 Many of these techniques can be used with other alternative building methods like strawbale, cob, earthen plaster, adobe and cobwood.